GSA/voc_admin/README.md

 Follow steps for MRI Ruby, but prepend `jruby -S` to all `rake` and `rails` commands.

+The PDF generating software requires the wkhtmltopdf binary to be manually installed in Windows.
+Follow the instructions on the [pdfkit page](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF).

 Windows batch scripts have been provided for use with Tomcat (or other Java Servlet container.)